 Soon, neighbors asked if I would knit a toddler sweater pattern for “that turtleneck” or “this hooded jacket”.
 The hobby quickly turned into a business.

 Looking back to knitting for my first born, I quickly determined that it was useless to knit any garment according to a toddler’s age.

-The sweater likely would not to fit by the time the knitting project was completed.
+The sweater likely would not

 I was also learning about the difference between design, wearing ease and how to measure for a perfect fit – even in knits for little people.